Tanvisn/SummerUp-Daily-Hack/README.md

 This is a cute multipurpose mobile app with several features that fulfills your daily requirements.
 Created in approximately 50 days as a part of Summer up 2020, this is a Walmart prize winning submission.
 Frontend has been coded in React Native and backend using Nodejs and the database used is MongoDB.
-Backend server is hosted on Heroku, and not included in this repo.
+Backend server is hosted on Heroku, and the code is included in 'authServer' directory.

 ### How to run:
-- Install expo on your system.
+- Clone the repository
+- Navigate to 'dailyApp' folder and run `yarn` to install all packages
-- install expo app on your android device
+- Install 'Expo' app on your android device.
+The app can be found on Google Play Store
-- open the cloned folder on the terminal and run `expo start`
+- In the 'dailyApp' directory, run `expo start`
 - Scan the QR code shown in the browser using the expo app on your device.
-- Enjoy the app :)
+- Login and rate the app :)

 #### Login Page:
 You can access your data anywhere, anytime and on any device by simply logging into the app.